acidvegas/cancer/README.md

 - Too drunk/Vomit features trigged from `!chug`
 - `!cigar` smoking and `!pizza` eating
 - ASCII art for cigarette packs, lighter, nosmoking, vomit
-- Fastest to respond w/ command timers for somthing.
+- Fastest to respond w/ command timers for somthing
-- Keep track of how many chugged, smoked, & toked per-nick for `!top` command.
+- Keep track of how many chugged, smoked, & toked per-nick for `!top` command

 ___